oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_enduser.md

   ![](images/select-filter1.png " ")

-  b) For Filter Type, select Column.
-Select the following:
+  b) For Filter Type, Select the following:
    - For **Column**, select **Cost**
    - For **Operator**, select **<=**
    - For **Expression**, enter **2000**